-Ride your Motorcycle safely through the Mountains is part of the fun.
-See here on how to achieve your goals and live to tell the many stories you will amass.
+Riding your Motorcycle safely through the Mountains is part of the fun.
+See here how to achieve your goals and live to tell the many stories you will amass.

 |Estimated Reading Time: 7 minutes|

-Are you heading on a Motorcycle Aventure Tour?
+Are you heading on an Aventure Motorcycle Tour?
 Do you want some expert advice on how to ride safely through the mountains?

 Riding through a mountain range in any country is achievable when you do it safely.
-Check out MotoDreamer´s 6 steps on success.
+Check out MotoDreamer´s 6 steps to success.

 1. Train the body and the mind.

-2. In a group or a pillion rider – stay in touch.
+2. In a group or with a pillion rider – stay in touch.

 3, Prepare for Altitude Sickness.

 5. Prepare your bike.